SvenMatzke/userv/userv.socket_server/README.rst

 Webserver
 =========
 first we need to add routes to a router.
-Atm creating json or text responses is part of the webserver but will be generalised to the core in future.
+This is described in userv.core although serving static files is described below.

 Example:
 ::

     from userv.routing import Router
-    from userv.socket_server import App
+    from userv.socket_server import run_server
     router = Router()

-    web_server = App(router)
-    web_server.run()
+    # we add some routes

+    run_server(router)

-server starts and runs forever.
+this way the server starts and runs forever.
 Because sometimes you want to start a standby mode there is way to kill the run task by given a callback which controls the loop.
 We call it the timeout callback for now.
 Basicly the server runs as